A rice farmer in Ubud, Bali cuts rice with a sickle.

 Planning Pointers:

-- During our 2 weeks in Ubud, we stayed at the pretty and tranquil Nirwa Homestay (affiliate link), run by Madde and Ayu.
-The family-run guest house was surrounded by the the rice paddies featured here, and our soundtrack was that of nature: babbling canals, cricket sopranos, and confident roosters.
-If you stay at Madde and Ayu’s, be sure to order Ayu’s legendary green banana pancakes for breakfast.
+• Ubud – For two weeks, we stayed at the pretty and tranquil Nirwa Homestay, run by Madde and Ayu.
+The family-run guest house was surrounded by a panorama of rice paddies, and our soundtrack was that of nature: crickets, confident roosters and babbling canals.
+When you go, be sure to order Ayu’s legendary green banana pancakes for breakfast.
+If she has time, Ayu might even show you how to make them!

 Photography & text © Tricia A. Mitchell.
 All rights reserved.